in-han/php-libtask/README.md

 The origin project(liexusong/ptask) is amazing, but there is some bugs.

 Especially it doesn't deal with zend vm global variables, and this is a key problem.

+This project does simple modifications to libtask with zend running environment contextswitch.
 ```